dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 		> [!NOTE]
 		> To find `PATH_TO_LIB`, select the file `libIntuneMAM.a` and choose **Get Info** from the **File** menu.
 Copy and paste the **Where** information (the path) from the **General** section of the **Info** window.

-2. **Option 2**: Link `IntuneMAM.framework` to your project.
-Drag `IntuneMAM.framework` to the **Linked Frameworks and Libraries** list of the project target.

-	> [!NOTE]
-	> If you use the framework, you must manually strip out the simulator architectures from the universal framework before you submit your app to the App Store.
-See the [Submit your app to the App Store](#Submit-your-app-to-the-App-Store)

 3. Add these iOS frameworks to the project:
     * MessageUI.framework